mattermost/docs/source/install/self-managed-changelog.md

 ## Release v6.0 - [Feature Release](https://docs.mattermost.com/administration/release-definitions.html#feature-release)

 - **v6.0.1, release day TBD**
+  - Mattermost v6.0.0 contains a medium level security fix.
+[Upgrading](https://docs.mattermost.com/administration/upgrade.html) to this release is recommended.
+Details will be posted on our [security updates page](https://mattermost.com/security-updates/) 30 days after release as per the [Mattermost Responsible Disclosure Policy](https://mattermost.org/responsible-disclosure-policy/).
-  - Fixing a panic in translations that causes the server to not run properly.
-The panic causes the server to be terminated [MM-39299](https://mattermost.atlassian.net/browse/MM-39299).
+  - Fixed a panic in translations that caused the server to not run properly.
+The panic caused the server to be terminated [MM-39299](https://mattermost.atlassian.net/browse/MM-39299).
-  - Fixing an issue with the 6.0 migration where the ``Users.Timezone`` column has a default.
-This affects servers that had Mattermost v4.9 or earlier installed before upgrading.
-The workaround is to run ``ALTER TABLE users ALTER COLUMN timezone DROP DEFAULT;`` [MM-39297](https://mattermost.atlassian.net/browse/MM-39297).
+  - Fixed an issue with the 6.0 migration where the ``Users.Timezone`` column had a default.
+This affected servers that had Mattermost v4.9 or earlier installed before upgrading [MM-39297](https://mattermost.atlassian.net/browse/MM-39297).
-  - Investigating an issue related to a Websocket error on Mattermost Boards.
-  - Investigating an issue where Playbooks failed to start with a "failed to run migrations[...]" error.
+  - Fixed an issue where migration check failed for MariaDB databases.
+The data type JSON was aliased to ``LONGTEXT`` and the check was failing and causing the database migrations to run every restart.
-  - Adding a fix to display ``tableName`` and ``columnName`` for jsonb schema failures.
-Currently when there is a schema upgrade failure related to jsonb columns, the log line doesn't mention which table/column is affected.
+  - Added a fix to display ``tableName`` and ``columnName`` for jsonb schema failures.
+When there was a schema upgrade failure related to jsonb columns, the log line didn't mention which table/column was affected.
+  - Fixed an issue where clicking on "..." post menu on a System message crashed the webapp [MM-39116](https://mattermost.atlassian.net/browse/MM-39116).
 - **v6.0.0, released 2021-10-13**
   - Original 6.0.0 release